ming-ddtechcg/nuodb-operator/README.md

 &ensp; `kubectl new-project nuodb`

-### Create the Kubernetes container image pull secret for the NuoDB Operator and NuoDB container image
+### Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC)

+This secret will be used to pull the NuoDB Operator and NuoDB container images

 ```
 Kubectl  create secret docker-registry pull-secret --n $OPERATOR_NAMESPACE \